MirageNet/IgnoranceNG/README.md

 3) Click on Windows -> Package Manager
 4) Click on the plus sign on the left and click on "Add package from git URL..."
 5) enter https://github.com/MirageNet/IgnoranceNG.git?path=/Assets/Mirage/Runtime/Transport/Ignorance
-6) Unity will download and install MirrorNG Ignorance
+6) Unity will download and install Mirage Ignorance

 How to use
 ----------